- Published 3 months ago on

 Sometime between the time of the 6th and 4th centuries BCE, it emerged in ancient India as a Sramana tradition and spread across most of Asia.
 In general, scholars consider two main current branches of Buddhism: Theravada (Pali: "The School of the Elders") and Mahayana (Sanskrit: "The Great Vehicle").

-The goal of resolving suffering and the period of death and rebirth, either through the achieving Nirvana or by the journey of Buddhahood is shared by most Buddhist traditions.
+Most Buddhist traditions share the goal of resolving suffering and the period of death and rebirth, either through achieving Nirvana or by the journey of Buddhahood.
 In their understanding of the road to salvation, the relative importance and canonicity attributed to the numerous Buddhist scriptures, and their teachings and practices, Buddhist schools differ.